 He was fortunate to get a job with Audley upon return to the US.
 Since then he's been able to revisit Peru, Costa Rica, Ecuador, the Galapagos Islands and Colombia.
 On top of this he went on a research trip to Cuba, learning about the history of a difficult country to understand.
 Most recently, he's been able to explore Antarctica, which was one of the best experiences he's ever had.
 Being able to share these experiences and send others on amazing trips feels more like fun than work.
 Since visiting the polar regions, Harry has his eyes set on hitting all seven continents by his 30th birthday.

-Jen Fortin traveled to The Galapagos Islands for 12 days in April 2017, organized by Harry S
+Rich Saunders and Amy Kendis traveled to Ecuador and The Galapagos Islands for 20 days in January 2019, organized by Harry S

 I'll never forget when…